josephg/editing-traces/README.md

 Timestamps for these traces are limited to second resolution for privacy.

-These data sets are provided under the [https://creativecommons.org/licenses/by/4.0/](CC BY 4.0) license.
+These data sets are provided under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 #### automerge-paper.json.gz